Creating an ArcGIS Online Story Map

 Your first step in developing your Story Map should be to plan and prepare your structure, text, and imagery.
 While all web content evolves over time, and your final product may only bear limited resemblence to your initial plan, if you fail to plan, you can plan on failing.

-The text you place in a Story Map Journal should be prepared in word processing software, and then copied into your Story Map.
+The script should be prepared in word processing software, and then copied into your Story Map.
 This will allow you to spell and grammar check your text.
 It will also allow you to recover your text in the future if your story map is forgotten or deleted by your organizational administrator.

 Story Maps can incorporate imagery that can make your pages both effective and aesthetically pleasing.

-For this example, images are used both on the main stage and in the pop-ups of the location map.
-There are a wide variety of images that can be accessed on the internet, but you need to consider two issues: copyright and resolution.
+In addition to images you capture your capture or create yourself, there are a wide variety of images that can be accessed on the internet, but you need to consider two issues: copyright and resolution.

 Although images on the web are free to access, almost all web imagery is protected by copyright and you do not necessarily have the legal right to reuse those images on your own pages.